Project Overview

 - Sustainable Communities: community development, community planning, community services, food access and security, food sovereignty, partnerships, quality of life, sustainability measures, urban agriculture, values-based supply chains

-The Western Region Sustainable Agriculture Research & Education (SARE) program of the United States Commonwealth of the Northern Mariana Islands (CNMI) will work collaboratively with stakeholders and growers to develop an outreach educational campaign to promote sustainable agricultural technologies and programs in CNMI.
-The SARE program of CNMI will work with all stakeholders to engage and encourage participation of the members of local communities in program activities so that they could be inspired to adopt and integrate sustainable agriculture technologies and practices into their local agricultural production systems.
-Overall, greater productive capacity for local agricultural produce will be achieved by strengthening local food systems and by promoting concepts of sustainability and environmental stewardship, which will ultimately contribute to improved health and economic status of local communities.
+The Western Region Sustainable Agriculture Research & Education (Western SARE) program in the Commonwealth of the Northern Mariana Islands (CNMI) works collaboratively with extension professionals, farmers, ranchers, government agency personnel, and other stakeholders to promote sustainable agricultural technologies and programs in CNMI.
+The Western SARE program encourages participation of the members of local communities in activities that could inspire them to adopt and integrate sustainable agriculture technologies and practices into their agriculture, agroforestry, and livestock systems.
+Overall, greater productive capacity for local agricultural can be achieved by strengthening local food systems and by promoting concepts of sustainability and environmental stewardship, which will ultimately contribute to improved health, and economic income of local communities.